Winterflower/winterflower.github.io/_posts/2017-11-15-words-and-typos.md

 It feels as though my whole career has been nothing but luck.
 No skill, just blind luck and maybe a bit of affirmative action.
 It could be true for all I know.

-Several weeks of effort to prepare, two phone interviews and a take home coding assigment that had taken a week of work to complete were condensed into a sentence that said thank you, but you can't sit with us.
+Several weeks of effort to prepare, two phone interviews and a take home coding assignment that had taken a week of work to complete were condensed into a sentence that said 'thank you, but you can't sit with us'.
 Except this time, it's not because I am 14 and not wearing makeup, skinny jeans and a smile when the captain of the track team walks by, it's because something about those lines of code I wrote, zipped and shipped was not cool.

 At least, in high school, we were clear on these kinds of boundaries.